BeardBear33/mod-guild-village/README_EN.md

 - Add creatures and gameobjects
 - Use custom currencies for village expansion
 - Manage all settings easily
-- Up to 30 guild villages with the option for automatic cleanup after Guild Master inactivity
+- Configurable village limit, with optional auto-cleanup when the Guild Master is inactive.

 ### Requirements
 Before using, make sure the database user from `WorldDatabaseInfo` (default `acore`) also has privileges for the new `customs` database: